Administrative Letters Washington County School District Logo

 • Instructors do not accept payment.

-• Driver Education fee must be paid in full to receive certificate of completion.
+• Driver Education fee must be paid in full to receive a certificate of completion.

 • After 10 hours of instruction the Driver’s Ed Fee is not refundable.